The emergence of virtual playgroup

 When they’re operating, Ageless Play intergenerational playgroups take a similar approach to community playgroups, with children learning through play.
 However, instead of being held in halls, parks and so on, these playgroups partner with aged care services, retirement villages and seniors’ groups to bring young and old together for mutual benefit.

-These sessions help to reduce feelings of isolation and boredom for older people, they give them something to look forward to each week, and they combat ageism in local communities.
+These sessions help to reduce feelings of isolation and boredom for older people, giving them something to look forward to each week, and they combat ageism in local communities.

 PlayConnect playgroups are designed for zero to six-year-olds who have an Autism Spectrum Disorder (ASD) or autism-like characteristics (affecting their communication, behaviour, or social skills).